-- Who are you serving? - What issues and concerns does your podcast help to solve? - How do you specifically help your clients solve that problem?
+- · Who are you serving?

+- · What issues and concerns does your podcast help to solve?

+- · How can you help?

 Once you've identified your target audience, everything else will focus on adding value.
 Podcasting educates, informs, and entertains your audience.
 I like to think of it as a conversation as well.